ahmedvstudio/power_diyala/README.md

 <div align="left">

-* Calculatotion for PM details including replacements.
+* Calculation for PM details including replacements.
 * SPMS replacements tracking.
-* PM team displayed on calender.
+* PM team displayed on calendar.
-* Plus much more SOON...
+* Plus much more coming soon...

 </div>

 ### Disclaimer

-This is unofficial app just a personal effort.
+This is an unofficial app, just a personal effort.

 ### License

 <pre>
 Copyright © 2024 Ahmed Adnan

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.